-Father Richard John Neuhaus is acclaimed as one of the foremost authorities on the role of religion in the contemporary world and is President of The Institute on Religion and Public Life, a nonpartisan inter-religious research and education institute in New York City.
-He is editor-in-chief of the Institute's publication, First Things: A Monthly Journal of Religion and Public Life.
+Father Richard John Neuhaus was acclaimed as one of the foremost authorities on the role of religion in the contemporary world.
+He was President of the Institute on Religion and Public Life, a nonpartisan inter-religious research and education institute in New York City.
+He was also editor-in-chief of the Institute’s publication, First Things: A Monthly Journal of Religion and Public Life.

-He has held presidential appointments in the Carter, Reagan, and first Bush administrations.
-In a survey of national leadership, US NEWS AND WORLD REPORT named Father Neuhaus one of 32 "most influential intellectuals in America."
+Neuhaus held presidential appointments in the Carter, Reagan, and first Bush administrations.
+In a survey of national leadership, US News and World Report named him one of 32 “most influential intellectuals in America.”
 In September 1991 he was ordained a priest of the Archdiocese of New York.

 Among his best known books are Freedom for Ministry; The Naked Public Square: Religion and Democracy in America; The Catholic Moment: The Paradox of the Church in the Postmodern World; and, with Rabbi Leon Klenicki, Believing Today: Jew and Christian in Conversation.

 He authored and co-authored several other books including America Against Itself (1992); Doing Well & Doing Good: The Moral Challenge of the Free Economy (1992); The End of Democracy?
 (1997); Appointment in Rome: The Church in America Awakening (1998); Evangelicals & Catholics Together: Toward A Common Mission (1995, co-edited with Chuck Colson); The Eternal Pity (2000); Death on a Friday Afternoon: Meditations on the Last Words of Jesus from the Cross (2000).